interlay/interlay.github.io/docs/vault/overview.md

 ## Liquidations

-If Vaults fail to behave according to protocol rules, they face punishment through liquidation of collateral.
-There are 2 types of failures: **safety failures** and **crash failures**.

-If a Vault fails to execute a redeem on time, steals BTC or falls below the liquidation collateral threshold, a liquidation event is initiated.
+If Vaults fail to behave according to protocol rules, they face punishment through liquidation of collateral - specifically, if a Vault fails to execute a redeem on time or falls below the liquidation collateral threshold.

+### Failed Redeem

+If Vaults go offline and fail to execute redeem, there are two possible outcomes.

+**Outcome 1: User retries with another Vault**

+After the redeem request expires, the user can cancel it and decide to retry with another Vault.
+In this case:

+- **A punishment fee** is slashed from the Vaults collateral and paid to the user, and
+- **A temporary ban** is incurred upon the Vault e.g. `24 hours` from accepting further requests.

+**Outcome 2: User liquidates (part of) Vault**

+After the redeem request expires, the user can cancel it and decide to liquidate (part of) the Vault.
+In this case:

+- **A punishment fee** is slashed from the Vaults collateral and paid to the user,
+- **Vault collateral is slashed** at the current spot collateral-to-BTC exchange rate and paid to the user,
+- **A temporary ban** is incurred upon the Vault e.g. `24 hours` from accepting further requests (if it still has collateral left), and
+- **The Vault keeps the BTC**.

-### Safety Failures
+### Severe Undercollateralization

-A safety failure occurs in two cases:

-- **Theft**: a Vault is considered to have committed theft if it moves/spends BTC from unauthorized by the interBTC bridge (unauthorized withdrawals, double payments or any similar unauthorized operation with the BTC in the wallet).
-Theft is detected and reported by [Vaults](/vault/overview) via an SPV proof.

-- **Severe Undercollateralization**: a Vaults drops below the liquidation collateral threshold (e.g., `110%` on testnet).

-In both cases, the **the Vault's entire collateral is liquidated - up to the secure collateral threshold (e.g., `150%` on testnet) of the liquidated BTC value - and BTC holdings are considered lost**.
+If a Vaults drops below the liquidation collateral threshold, the **the Vault's entire remaining collateral is liquidated** and BTC holdings are considered lost (i.e., the Vault gets to keep the BTC).
 Consequently, the interBTC bridge initiates a **[Burn Event](/vault/overview?id=burn-event-restoring-a-11-physical-peg)** to restore the 1:1 balance between BTC and interBTC.

-#### Severe Undercollateralization
+**What causes undercollateralization?**

-Sever undercollateralization might occur when either the collateral asset (e.g. KSM) and the wrapped asset (e.g. BTC) exchange rates as reported by the oracle are changing.
+Severe undercollateralization might occur when either the collateral asset (e.g. KSM) and the wrapped asset (e.g. BTC) exchange rates as reported by the oracle are changing.
 A Vault is liquidated when either (1) the the collateral (e.g., KSM) exchange rate drops significantly in relation to the wrapped asset (e.g., BTC) or (2) the wrapped asset (e.g., BTC) exchange rate rises significantly in relation to the collateral (e.g., KSM).

 (1) and (2) are ultimately the same thing, but possibly it helps to think about it in KSM/USD and BTC/USD rates, which means that if either (1) or (2) or both (1) and (2) happen at the same time, a Vault is liquidated.